goodrobots/MAVCesium/README.md

 As a ground control station operator I often find myself wishing [MAVProxy](https://github.com/ArduPilot/MAVProxy) had a more intuitive way of displaying an air vehicle attitude and position.
 This project uses [Cesium](https://github.com/AnalyticalGraphicsInc/cesium) to display the position and attitude information being received by a [MAVProxy](https://github.com/ArduPilot/MAVProxy) ground station in real time.

 The project is designed to run on a local machine to maximise performance, however the [demo](http://www.MAVCesium.io/) is displaying the output of a [MAVProxy](https://github.com/Dronecode/MAVProxy) ground station connected to a simulated vehicle flying around [CMAC](https://www.google.com.au/maps/place/Canberra+Model+Aircraft+Club+Flying+Field/@-35.362771,149.1636837,945m/data=!3m1!1e3!4m5!3m4!1s0x6b164b893600af05:0xa5e0eae0c1fb648e!8m2!3d-35.3627754!4d149.1658777).

+**Note:** MAVCesium can now run stand alone from [MAVProxy](https://github.com/ArduPilot/MAVProxy).
+See [this issue](https://github.com/SamuelDudley/MAVCesium/issues/26) if you would like to know more.

 ### Video
 [![Demo Video](https://img.youtube.com/vi/LdBDePADmc0/0.jpg)](https://www.youtube.com/watch?v=LdBDePADmc0)]